 - Taking care of the employees’ ergonomics at work

 - Financially assisting and helping social associations or NGOs

-  - Supporting museums, exhibitions or other cultural shows from local group
+- Supporting museums, exhibitions or other cultural shows from local groups

-  - Participating in social inclusion programs at a local leve
+- Participating in social inclusion programs at a local level

-  - Allowing the company’s employees to share their skills, knowledge and time
+- Allowing company employees to share their skills, knowledge and time for free

-  for fre

 - Participating in humanitarian programs (in terms of finance or logistics)

 CSR And Conscious Leadership